zhgzhg/LoRaPacketForwarder/README.md

 * Linux - OrangePi, RaspberryPi, etc.
 * Very basic support for Semtech UDP protocol v2 - uplink and stats
     * The Things Network - tested
-* SPI communication based on wiringPi and modified LoRaLib for Linux (Orange Pi or Raspberry PI) with LoRa chips:
+* SPI communication based on wiringPi and modified LoRaLib/RadioLib for Linux (Orange Pi or Raspberry PI) with LoRa chips:
-    * SX1278 - tested
-    * Probably supports whole chips series like:
-        * SX127x
+    * SX127x series
-        * RFM9x
+    * RFM9x series
 * Basic JSON configuration file

 How to Use